alexeykarnachev/full_stack_transformer/README.md

   "number_of_valid_tokens": 7636
 }
 ```
-Now we are ready to train the model.
+We have the dataset, now we are ready to train the model.

 ### Train Model